 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Fees: £35 per 60 minute session.
-I believe deeply that therapy should be available to those who need it, so discounts are available by negotiation.
+Fees: £50 per 60 minute session.
+I believe that therapy should be available to those who need it, so a limited number of concessionary places are available by negotiation.
 I also offer an initial assessment session free of charge.
-I also work via Skype and FaceTime, if this of interest to you.
+I also work via FaceTime, WhatsApp and by telephone if this of interest to you.